Solved! What Does Flood Insurance Cover?

 A little more complicated is the coverage of lower-level rooms.
 What does flood insurance cover in the basement?
 Basements are practically designed to flood—so much so that residents of high-risk areas can often get a discount on flood insurance rates by filling in the basement.
-As that’s not a viable option for everyone, you’ll want to take steps to protect items in the basement.
+As that’s not a viable option for everyone, homeowners will want to take steps to protect items in the basement.
 The furnace and washer and dryer will likely be covered under building and contents coverage, but most personal effects won’t be covered at all if they’re stored in the basement.
-Elevating the furnace and appliances a few inches can go a long way toward avoiding damage in case of smaller flooding, and personal items stored in the basement should be elevated and/or stored in waterproof bins to protect them.
+Elevating the furnace and appliances a few inches can go a long way toward avoiding damage in case of smaller flooding, and personal items stored in the basement will need to be elevated and/or stored in waterproof bins to protect them.

 What’s covered varies by private flood insurance policies.

 NFIP coverage is available and generally affordable, but it has some limits, such as coverage limits that some feel are too restrictive ($250,000 for building coverage and $100,000 for contents coverage) and some limitations on what can be covered.
-The biggest benefit of NFIP coverage is that it can’t be canceled if your home is redesignated as a higher-risk area.
+The biggest benefit of NFIP coverage is that it can’t be canceled if a home is redesignated as a higher-risk area.
 To fill what some see as gaps in NFIP policies, private insurance companies have written their own policies and rules for flood insurance.
 What does it cover?
 Generally, private insurers offer higher coverage limits, so for larger or more expensive homes, private insurance may be a necessity in order to rebuild or replace the contents of the home.
-In addition, some private insurers do cover cost-of-living expenses if you need to live somewhere else for the duration of the repairs after a covered event.
+In addition, some private insurers do cover cost-of-living expenses if the homeowner needs to live somewhere else for the duration of the repairs after a covered event.

 Getting flood insurance may be a good idea—and may even be required.